LFLATH/LFLATH/README.md

-Hello, My name is Ludwig.
-I am trying to learn python.
+Hello, My name is Ludwig!